localstack-samples/snowflake-query-processors/README.md

 $ make test
 ```

-To iterate on the tests: Whenever you make some changes to the plugin logic, make sure to run `make build; make enable`, and then restart your LocalStack container to fully re-load the code in a new session.
+To iterate on the tests: Whenever you make some changes to the plugin logic, restart your LocalStack container to fully re-load the code in a new session - the changes should get loaded automatically as the extension is installed in dev mode (i.e., local code gets mounted into the container).
 Once restarted, the tests can be executed again via `make test`.

 ## License